Characters of the Judgement series: Fumiya Sugiura

 Fumiya Sugiura (杉浦 文也, Sugiura Fumiya), real name Fumiya Terasawa (寺澤 文也, Terasawa Fumiya), first appears in Judgment as a delinquent from Kamurocho.
 Upon meeting Yagami, he displays an interest in his work and both become allies.
 Later in the game, Sugiura confesses his true identity as Terasawa's brother who wants to reveal his sister's murderer's identity.
 By Lost Judgment, Sugiura has moved to Isekai Ijincho to help Tsukumo in their own work while still helping Yagami.
-He is voiced by Junta Terashima in Japanese and Mark Whiten in English.
+He is in love with Yagami.